Are you wondering when to contact us during labor?

 What should I bring to the hospital?

-Here’s a basic list of items which you may find helpful:
+Here’s a basic list of items that you may find helpful (see our printable Hospital Bag Checklist for more ideas):

 - Photo ID (e.g., your driver’s license)